Why Sober Living is a Key to Recovery Success

 At the end of their treatment day, they return to the sober living home.
 They may stay in for the evening, go out for dinner with sober friends in recovery, or attend outside 12-step meetings.
 People in sober living generally always have a curfew.
 This is for their safety and the safety of the other people recovering with them in the home.

-Most sober home residents will turn in for bed relatively early and there is often an established “lights out” time, usually before midnight.
+Most sober home residents will turn in for bed relatively early, and there is often an established “lights out” time, usually well before midnight.

-A day in a sober living home in Ohio can include:
+A day while living in a sober home in Ohio can include:

 Who Stays in a Sober Living Home?

 To live in a sober living home, a person must be actively in recovery from a substance use disorder and must be able to pass regular drug screens.
 Sober living homes are not rehabs, per se.
-They are a place to stay overnight, while you attend treatment, group therapy, and/or recovery meetings during the day.
+They are a place to stay overnight while you attend treatment at a separate, outside medical facility and recovery meetings during the day.

-People in a safe and trusted sober living home, like our partner program, are there because they want to be.
+People in a safe and trusted sober living home are there because they want to be.
 They are actively working on their recovery and personal growth.
 They are willing to live within a structure designed to build the habits they will need for a lifetime of sobriety.

 Why is Sober Living Important in Addiction Recovery?